It starts like this -

 I smile all the way back into the prison cell that I'm thrown into.

 After that, nothing matters.
 I don't know how long they keep me in there.
 There is a constant rotation of guards at my door, and they never stop watching me, but at least they treat me well.
-When I am hungry, I merely have to ask and food is delivered; when I tire, they lessen their movement so it is quiet, so I can sleep.
+When I am hungry, I merely have to ask and food is delivered; when I tire, they lessen their movement so it is quiet and I can sleep.
 I lose track of time, until Haymitch comes to get me.
 Apparently I've been in the cell for a week, and he reads me a letter from Plutarch.
 I almost laugh when he tells me he has a ride out of the city for me to lay low, to go home.
 Home?
 Where is that even any more?

 Haymitch folds up the letter, gets up, obviously expecting me to follow.
 When I don't, he sighs and shakes his head.
 "Katniss.
 There's someone you need to see."